Farm holidays with children: special experiences for little explorers

 The 8 best tips for your farm holiday with children

-1. Choose the farm according to the age of your children
+1. Choose the farm according to the age of your children.

-2. Look for family-friendly amenities
+2. Look for family-friendly amenities.

-3. Book outside of school holidays for more peace and quiet
+3. Book outside of school holidays for more peace and quiet.

-4. Let your children help decide
+4. Let your children have a say.

-5. Pack practically: Don’t forget rubber boots and a change of clothes
+5. Pack practically: Don't forget rubber boots and a change of clothes.

 How much does a farm holiday with children really cost?

-👨👩👧 Family with 1 child (5 years)
+👨👩👧 Family with 1 child (5 years old)

 Self-catering holiday apartment